aammd/UBCadv-r/08_FunctionOperators/Kim_FunctionOperators.md

     fs[[1]](3)
     # should return 0 * 3 + 0 = 0
     ```
+    **I wasn't expecting it to return 0.
+I think this is lazy evaluation?
+    Need to force the a and b values for the first iteration of f?**

     How can you modify `f` so that it works correctly?